ossan-dev/azure-function-series/start/blog-post-2.md

     }
 }
 ```
-With this last change we get rid of "static" keywords in order to make instantiable this class and add its constructor.
-In it we injected two dependencies:
+With this last change we get rid of "static" keywords in order to make this class instantiable and add its constructor.
+Into its constructor we injected two dependencies:
 - IGreetingsService: is the service that we developed above and return a welcome message to us
-- IConfiguration: represents all of the configuration provider of a .NET Core application.
+- IConfiguration: represents all of the configuration providers of a .NET Core application.
 U can deep dive this matter [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-3.1)

 ## Check if mission succeded 🕵🏻‍♀️

 Now with all this in place u can try to run your Azure Function and check if it's working as expected.
-Press F5 and keep your fingers crossed:
+Press F5 and keep your fingers crossed 🤞🏻:
 <br>
 <p align="center">
     <img src="https://github.com/ivan-pesenti/azure-function-series/blob/main/start/img/post-2/function-output.png?raw=true" alt="Extract interface" width="900px" />